comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% docs column__loyalty_event_id %}

 The unique id of the loyalty event in the CMS database.
+An additional ID `'10000000-0000-0000-0000-000000000000'` was created by Analytics to represent transactions triggered by an agreement having no orders placed in the last 12 weeks.

 {% enddocs %}